jjiantong/FastPGM/docs/Functions/gadget.md

 As the name suggests.

 ## double LogOfFactorial(int)
+The reason to us log is that the factorial value may be huge causing overflow while the log may not.

 Input: an non-negative integer

 Output: the log of the factorial of the integer